txalkan/docs.syron/components/token.md

+> **TL;DR**
+> Syron stablecoins are fungible tokens that operate across Bitcoin, Internet Computer, and other blockchains.
+On Bitcoin, Syron follows the BRC-20 and Runes standards and is designed for seamless and accessible digital transactions.
+Scalability is achieved through an ICP solution using the ICRC1/2 token standard.

 # Token

 The Syron Dollar (SUSD) is a stablecoin crafted as a digital fungible token, seamlessly usable on the Bitcoin network, Internet Computer, and other platforms.